Background pattern

 • Children and newborns:

 Rectal administration is performed if Sorbisterit cannot be swallowed.
-0.5-1 g of powder per kilogram of body weight per day is dispersed in 150 ml of 5% glucose solution and administered, at least, in three divided doses over a period of 24 hours.
-Six hours after rectal administration, the colon must be irrigated to eliminate the resin.
+0.5 - 1 g of powder per kilogram of body weight per day, dispersed in 150 ml of 5% glucose solution, and administered in at least three divided doses over a 24-hour period.
+Six hours after rectal administration, the colon should be irrigated to remove the resin.

 If you notice that the effect of Sorbisterit is too strong or too weak, consult your doctor or pharmacist.